 Whole Spelt Flour Gnocchi – Basic Recipe

-Preparing for the Monday recipe for Light and Tasty, I found myself making whole spelt flour gnocchi.
-Besides being transformed into the Monday recipe (it will air at 12 PM!), they are a perfect basic recipe, which I will promptly add to my collection of basic recipes alongside the other gnocchi, all homemade at my place.
+Preparing the Monday recipe for Light and Tasty, I found myself making whole spelt flour gnocchi.
+In addition to being transformed into the Monday recipe (it’s coming soon!), they are a perfect basic recipe, which I will promptly add to my collection of basic recipes alongside the other gnocchi, all homemade.

-After a lifetime spent considering potato gnocchi the only possible gnocchi (as tradition commands in my area), discovering water and flour gnocchi opened up a new world for me, and now I’m curious about all kinds of gnocchi, of any flour and any color, and little by little I want to try them all.
+I must admit that after a lifetime of considering potato gnocchi the only possible gnocchi (as tradition in my area dictates), since I discovered water and flour gnocchi, a whole new world opened up to me, and now I’m curious about all kinds of gnocchi, from every flour and in every color, and little by little I really want to try them all.

-Today it’s the turn of whole spelt flour, a high-fiber flour, slightly more protein-rich than wheat flour but with reduced gluten content.
-It has a lower calorie intake compared to other grains and a high satiating power (and therefore it suits us in this diet period! 😀 ).
+Today it’s the turn of whole spelt flour, a high-fiber flour that is slightly more protein-rich than wheat flour but with reduced gluten content.
+It has fewer calories compared to other grains and a high satiating power (which is why it’s suitable for us during this dietary period! 😀 ).

 Have I convinced you to try kneading?